Report MERCOSUR - Fruits - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Exports by Country

-Peru, with a CAGR of +16.6%, saw the highest rates of growth with regard to the value of exports, in terms of the main exporting countries over the period under review, while shipments for the other leaders experienced more modest paces of growth.
+Peru, with a CAGR of X%, recorded the highest growth rate of the value of exports, in terms of the main exporting countries over the period under review, while shipments for the other leaders experienced more modest paces of growth.

 Export Prices by Country

-Prices varied noticeably by country of origin: amid the top suppliers, the country with the highest price was Peru ($X per ton), while Colombia ($X per ton) was amongst the lowest.
+Prices varied noticeably by country of origin: amid the top suppliers, the country with the highest price was Peru ($X per ton), while Ecuador ($X per ton) was amongst the lowest.

-From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Colombia (+2.5%), while the other leaders experienced more modest paces of growth.
+From 2012 to 2022, the most notable rate of growth in terms of prices was attained by Colombia (X%), while the other leaders experienced more modest paces of growth.

 Fruit Imports